tmonk/rbkc-parking-monitor/README.md

 ### Dashboard

-A beautiful dashboard is **automatically registered** when you install the integration.
+A dashboard is **automatically registered** when you install the integration.

 After installation, look for **"Parking Monitor"** (car icon) in your sidebar.
 The dashboard includes: